 Take the UT-65 exit number 134 toward Emigration and East Canyons.
 Turn left onto UT-65.
 Follow all East Canyon signs: You will pass the Mountain Dell Golf Course and shortly after you’ll see Mountain Dell Reservoir.
 Stay to the right, on this road, until you pass the little ranger station for the reservoir.
 Continue up the road for about two miles, and on the left-hand side you will see a sign for Affleck Park.

-From I-15 in Salt Lake City, take exit 146.
-This will turn into 1-80.
-You will pass the turn off to Mountain Dell Road.
+From I-15 in Salt Lake City, turn into 1-80 East which goes into Parleys Canyon.
+You will pass the turn off to Mountain Dell Road which goes to Emigration Canyon.
 The road continues toward Park City.
 Parleys Canyon is the dividing line between the northern and central Wasatch.
 There are many lower elevation mountains in this area.

 Willard to Lewis Peak